rickellis/AURIC/README.md

 After the AUR moved everything to github the process got simpler: Instead of manually downloading a package, you just use `git clone`.
 To check for updates, instead of looking up version numbers, you run a `git pull`.
 If the pull is already up to date there's nothing to do.
 If the pull results in changes you run `makepkg` again.
 Definitely easier, but if the package contains dependencies that are not from the official repositories (makepkg resolves all pacman dependencies automatically) then you still have to manage them yourself.

-AURIC started life as my desire to write a shell script that automates the above process and solves a problem I describe below.
-When I stumbled onto vam I realized that someone else had the same idea and had written the core functionality.
+AURIC started life as my desire to write a shell script that automates the above process.
+When I stumbled onto vam I realized that someone else had a similar idea and had written the core functionality.
 I took that script an built it into AURIC.

 The one major downside to using a `git pull` to determine if a package is out of date is this: You can only do a git pull once to determine if a package is out of date.
 Since the pull updates your local repo, subsequent calls to `git pull` will show the package as being current--even if you didn't actually run `makepkg` to update the package.
 In other words, you might have applications that are out of date even though git thinks you are current.